 The TNF Tower is the tallest building on campus, located between the Kopfgebäude Building and the "Technikum" technical center.
-In May 2019, The Somnium was completed in May 2019 and serves as an observation deck atop the TN Tower.
+The Somnium was completed in May 2019 and serves as an observation deck atop the TN Tower.
 There is also an event and seminar room.
 The construction included approximately 130 tons of steel.
 The addition of climbing plants gives the Somnium a green outer feature that brings science together with Mother Nature.

 |Lecture Hall||Room Number||Capacity|